eurodatacube/eodash-assets/collections/S5P-L3GRD-KdBLUE-DAY/S5P-L3GRD-KdBLUE-DAY.md

 #### About the dataset
 - Kd-blue measures the attenuation of downwelling plane irradiance in the ocean’s first optical depth.
 - The product is generated using Differential Optical Absorption Spectroscopy (DOAS) adapted to oceanic applications (PhytoDOAS), with retrievals converted into physical Kd values using radiative transfer look-up tables.
 Only high-quality measurements (qa_value == 1.0) are used in the final gridded product.
+- More information on the TROPOMI Kd Oceab Colour (blue) measurements and quality assessment can be found in the [Product Readme file](https://data-portal.s5p-pal.com/product-docs/kd/S5P_KD_PAL_PUM_v1.1.pdf).

 #### Use cases
 Kd-blue measurements are particularly useful for: